IBM/aspera-cli/docs/README.erb.md

 ```

 Some API endpoints are described in [IBM API Hub](https://developer.ibm.com/apis/catalog?search=%22aspera%20on%20cloud%20api%22).
-Sadly, not all.
+Not all endpoints are documented there.

-Nevertheless, it is possible to guess the structure of the creation value by simply dumping an existing resource, and use the same parameters for the creation.
+Nevertheless, it is possible to infer the structure of the creation payload by dumping an existing resource and using the same parameters for creation.

 ```shell
 <%=cmd%> aoc admin group show 12345 --format=json